-This is the fourth review of the 2017 - 2022 IDP and the content of the document will be applicable for the 2021/22 financial year.
+This is the third review of the 2017 - 2022 IDP and the content of the document will be applicable from the 2020/21 financial year onwards.
 As this document is a review of the original 2017 - 2022 IDP, information was amended/added/deleted where it was necessary for review purposes.